Section 2404. Reinforcement

 2. Position vertical reinforcement using side-form spacers.
 Use support devices and side-form spacers, either plastic or steel, meeting the requirements of Materials I.M.
 451.01.

-3. Hold epoxy coated reinforcing steel in place with epoxy or plastic coated bar supports, and epoxy or plastic coated tie wires.
+3. Hold epoxy coated reinforcing steel in place with epoxy coated steel or plastic bar supports, and epoxy or plastic coated tie wires.

 4. Do not use concrete block inserts, bricks, stones, wood blocks, wood stakes, and similar materials to support reinforcement if by their use they may become embedded in the concrete.

 5. Space support devices according to the manufacturer's recommendations or as recommended by the current CRSI Manual of Standard Practice.
-Use a support system with spacing not to exceed 4 feet (1.2 m) in each direction for bolsters or continuous high chairs and 3 feet (0.9 m) in each direction for individual bar chairs.
+Use a support system with spacing not to exceed 4 feet in each direction for bolsters or continuous high chairs and 3 feet in each direction for individual bar chairs.

 6. Rest the base of chairs and support bolsters on the supporting false work.
 Use supporting chairs that have either upturned legs or a horizontal bar spot welded at the base of the leg.